seongahjo/Mosaicer/README.md

 * Mosaic
  * Digitize your video by model
 * Web
- * Support above functions by REST API request
+ * Support above functions on REST API request

 ### How To Train